 Organized events, like the Ramapo Rally, make these long rides easier to do because all the routes have GPS route files, fully stocked rest stops, and SAG support.
-Of course, the Rally isn’t all about the longer rides: we pride ourselves on providing safe, fun, and exciting rides for riders of all abilities.
+Of course, the Rally isn’t just about the longer rides: we pride ourselves on providing safe, fun, and exciting rides for riders of all abilities!

 All rest stops provide food, hydration, and bike mechanical support.